dringler/WebDataIntegrationOfEventsInSemanticKGs/README.md

 <a href="http://l3s.de/~papadakis/erFramework.html">Blocking Framework</a> by Papadakis et al.
 In addition, the <a href="http://silkframework.org/">SILK Linked Data Integration Framework</a> was used to learn different matching rules.

-All blocking methods were tested on five different subsets (having different or additional attributes) to analyze the importance of different attributes.
+All blocking methods were tested on five subsets (having different or additional attributes) to analyze the importance of the attributes.

 Different consecutive blocking sub-tasks were tested:
 <ol>